groninge01/docs-v3/docs/developer-reference/sdk/API.md

 Balancer v3 conforms with EIP-2612 and this helper facilitates Permit signature generation.

-Each operation (e.g. removeLiquidity, removeLiquidityNested and removeLiquidityBoosted) has its own method that leverages the same input type of the operation itself in order to simplify signature generation.
+Each operation (i.e. `removeLiquidity`, `removeLiquidityNested` and `removeLiquidityBoosted`) has its own method that leverages the same input type of the operation itself in order to simplify signature generation.

 **Example**

 See [removeLiquidityWithPermitSignature example](https://github.com/balancer/b-sdk/tree/main/examples/removeLiquidity/removeLiquidityWithPermitSignature.ts).

 **Function**

-Helper function to create a Permit signature for a removeLiquidity operation:

 ```typescript
 static signRemoveLiquidityApproval = async (